savq/melange-nvim/README.md

 which makes it very easy to modify.

-Assuming you have Lush.nvim installed, you can change the definitions in `lua/melange/colors.lua`, live preview them, and when your happy with them compile them to a `.vim` file.
+Assuming you have Lush.nvim installed, you can change the definitions in `lua/melange/colors.lua`, live preview them, and when you're happy with them compile them to a `.vim` file.
 Melange provides a build script and a makefile for convenience.